hydev777/wt-flutter-samples/README.md

 # Animations examples

-This is a series of animations demostrations and experimentation.
+This is a series of animations demostrations and experimentation using explicit animations.

 Flipping cards: